adampatterson/wordpress-api-theme/README.md

-#WordPress theme used for a Laravel/Lumen API
+#WordPress theme for use with Laravel / Lumen API

 **Questions?**